 There are many treatment options that usually start with nonsteroidal anti-inflammatories (like Advil and Motrin) and slowly move up to stronger drugs over time like oral or IV corticosteroids.
-Recently, drugs known as biologics, have been used only after other medications had been tried and failed.
+Recently, drugs known as biologics have been used only after other medications had been tried and failed.
+Other arthritis suffers prefer a more natural solution and relieve arthritis pain with turmeric supplements but it’s all down to personal preference.
 Since some children are sensitive to corticosteroids over time, there are other medicines that may better suit your child.

 Every child is unique.
 Aggressive therapies may be necessary for some whereas other children only need minimal treatment for fewer symptoms.
 Since symptoms can vary so much with each child, treatments are personalized.